possumnuada/Operating-Systems-Assignments/Shell/README.md

 * Printing all environment variables in C / C++ - https://stackoverflow.com/questions/2085302/printing-all-environment-variables-in-c-c

 ## Using kapish
-1. Run the command "make"
+1. Run the command "make" while in the same directory as kapish.c and makefile.
+2. If you would like to run a kapish script, add a file named ".kapishrc" to the same directory.
+   Each command should be on its own line.
-2. Run the command "./kapish"
+3. Run the command "./kapish".
-3. Enter a command
+4. Enter commands.
+ * See built-in command.
+ * Or enter path to an executable to execute it.
+5. Enter "exit" or Control-D to exit.

 ## Kapish Built-In Commands
 ### help